 While genetics play a large role in determining how you age, lifestyle can be the real deciding factor.
 Take control NOW to encourage a healthy life well into old age.

-–Exercise for at least 250 minutes each week-elevating your heart rate with a brisk walk, cycling, swimming, dancing, playing a racquet sport or using the elliptical machine.
-Exercise strengthens bones, muscles, joints, and works your cardiovascular and respiratory systems.
+–Exercise for at least 250 minutes each week-elevating your heart rate with a brisk walk, cycling, swimming, dancing, playing a racquet sport or using the elliptical machine, any other physical activity.
+Exercise strengthens bones, muscles, joints, and works your cardiovascular and respiratory systems which is especially important among older adults.
 Our bodies are meant to move!
 Include strength training to counteract age related muscle loss.
 Add flexibility work like yoga and balance exercises like balancing on one leg.
 Exercise is one of the most important ways to ensure you age well.
+Exercising also helps with your mental health.

 –Improve your nutrition by focusing on more of a plant-based diet rich with fruits, vegetables, healthy fats, fiber, and lean protein.
 Ditch processed foods loaded with fat, sugar, and artificial ingredients.
 Reduce your intake of saturated fat from meat and dairy.
 Improvements in your diet will result in immediate results as you lose weight, reduce your risk for disease, and feel better.